MicrosoftDocs/azure-docs/articles/private-multi-access-edge-compute-mec/partner-programs.md

 - **Technology Partners** bring critical hardware and software components such as network functions, Radio Access Network (RAN) technologies, and SIMs to the Azure private MEC ecosystem.
 Customers can mix and match these components to meet their requirements.
 - **System Integrators and Operators** are responsible for planning, deployment, and operation of a customer’s Azure private MEC implementation.
 These providers bring assets and expertise such as spectrum, RF planning, installation, maintenance, and support.
 System Integrators and Operators enable customers to rapidly deploy the Azure private MEC solution without requiring in-house expertise in complexities surrounding mobile network technologies.
 - **Application ISV Partners** bring ready to deploy software solutions built for Azure private MEC.
-These applications leverage the low latency edge computing capabilities of Azure private MEC to enable a customer’s specific use-cases within industries, including manufacturing, energy, and transportation.
+These applications use the low latency edge computing capabilities of Azure private MEC to enable a customer’s specific use-cases within industries, including manufacturing, energy, and transportation.

 ### System Integrators (SIs)
 Our system integrator partners include: